MarkPearlCoZa/Blog_General/_posts/2016-05-19-Extreme-Code-Swap-Challenge.md

 tags: Code
 category: General
 ---
 I am a fan of code retreats.
 There is so much to get from them, from the different pairings to the different constraints on each session, to just meeting different people.
 Today I want to mention of an exercise I came up with inspired by code retreat's.
 It's a ton of fun, can be done in under 40 minutes and will give you some insights into the quality of the code you right as a team.
 I call it the Extreme Code Swap Challenge.

-#### The Format - Blind Rotation ####
+### Vanilla Code Swap ###

 #### What you need ####